cyclingzealot/bin/README.md

 bin
 ===

-Common tools (mostly bash scripts) on many computers
+Common tools (mostly bash scripts) used by me on many computers